oplS17projects/Timberman/LEANGSEU_KIM.md

    (random 5)))
 ```

 Since we represent our tree as a list.
 It's convenient to check the state of collision and drawing as well.
 The approch is to make list of tree to draw.
 We had 5 different tree parts and put it on a list.
-Thus the branch type would represent 0-4.
+Each branch types would represent with number 0-4.
 This specific procedure is use to cut down the tree.
 Instead of having a long list of tree, we would just remove the bottom tree then add a new tree branch to the top of the tree.

 ```(caddr (cdddr lst))``` would get the last element of the list.
 We had 6 elements on the list when the game start. ```(define init-playing (make-playing 50 0 character-pos-left '(0 1 2 3 0 4)))``` Number 3 and 4 would be representing right and left branch.
 0, 1 and 2 are the part without branch.